dans2303/parkinsons-disease-detection/README.md

 ## AI Explanation Layer

-An LLM is integrated to translate SHAP outputs into human-readable explanations.
+To improve usability, SHAP outputs are translated into **human-readable explanations**

 Example: